mxcop/mxcop/content/articles/amanatides-and-woo.md

 ---

 ## Wrapping Up
-<span class="highlight">Thank you</span> for reading all the way to the end, I hope you now have a better understanding of the algorithm.<br>
+<span class="highlight">Thank you</span> for reading all the way to the end, I hope you now have a better understanding of the algorithm.
 And I hope you enjoyed reading this article.

-If you have anymore questions, or you found something incorrect in the article, let [me](https://twitter.com/mxacop) know on Twitter (X).<br>
+If you have anymore questions, or you found something incorrect in the article, let [me](https://twitter.com/mxacop) know on Twitter (X).
 *Also feel free to send me pictures of your voxel traversal working! :)*